skg-if/ext-tmpl/context/README.md

 This repository contains the JSON-LD context for SKG-IF extension.

-The directory `ver` contains all the versions of the JSON-LD context developed (and related samples within), to track the evolution of the context in time.
+The directory `ver` contains all the versions of the JSON-LD context developed, to track the evolution of the context in time.
 This directory:

 * must contain a directory for each version of the context developed, named using the [semantic versioning system](https://semver.org/) of the version of the context (`1.0.0`, `1.1.3`, `2.5.1`, etc.);

 * must contain the directory `current` that contains the last available version of the context;

 * all JSON-LD files defining the context (despite the version considered) must be named `skg-if.json`.